 Essentially, this method is for hunters what the driving range method is to golfers.
 3D archery ranges are set up with various targets set at specific distances.
 Each station has the distance marked, allowing you to see exactly how far each distance is.
 This is incredibly useful for bowhunters who will get a chance to practice shooting from each range on a realistic target.

 This method is only useful if you’re going to be in the same area repeatedly, such as when you’re hunting the same spot over the years.
 You can either use landmarks to designate specific distances or you can lay out distance markers for yourself such as rocks or sticks.
 You’ll have to measure the distance ahead by walking it, but once your markers or landmarks are setup, you’ll always know your distances from your shooting point.

 Ranging without a rangefinder is a skill that takes practice and patience to develop.
-There are several ways to do it, but you’ll either have to put in the time to learn the skill or time to set things up.
+There are several ways to judge the distance, but you’ll either have to put in the time to learn the skill or time to set things up.
 Practice will help you gain accuracy when gauging distances, so find the way of practicing that best compliments your needs.